Planning for Hurricane Season: Employee Pay During and After a Storm

 It is important for businesses to start planning in advance for the next hurricane.
 Such plans should include evaluating which employees may be required to continue working during a storm and what portion of their time during a storm is considered compensable.

 Healthcare employers also have ACHA rules to comply with relating to storm preparation (not specifically related to employee compensation).
-For further information on these regulations see my colleague Steven Brownlee’s article, “Senior Living Providers: Are You Ready for Andrea, Barry, and Chantal?”
+For further information on these regulations see article, “Senior Living Providers: Are You Ready for Andrea, Barry, and Chantal?”